maaclin/DevOps/README.md

 7. **Git:**
 > Mastering version control to track code changes, collaborate, and keep my projects organized.

- I love solving problems, automating repetitive tasks, and building systems that just work.
+❓ I love solving problems, automating repetitive tasks, and building systems that just work.
 This repo is my way of staying organized, reflecting on what I’ve learned, and maybe even helping others who are on a similar path.

-I’m organizing things by topic, so you’ll see folders like networking/, linux/, bash-scripting/, terraform/, docker/, aws/, kubernetes/ and git/.
+📁 I’m organizing things by topic, so you’ll see folders like networking/, linux/, bash-scripting/, terraform/, docker/, aws/, kubernetes/ and git/.
 Each folder will have its own README or files explaining what’s inside.

-If you’re also studying DevOps, feel free to explore this repo for inspiration or ideas.
+📕  If you’re also studying DevOps, feel free to explore this repo for inspiration or ideas.
 I’ve only just begun but I’m happy to share what I’m learning.
 If you spot a mistake, have a tip, or want to collaborate on something, open an issue or shoot me a message.
 Learning is better together!

-I’m always up for chatting about DevOps, tech, or just geeking out over cool tools.
-You can find me on Linkedin - https://www.linkedin.com/in/yossief-s/ or just drop a comment here on GitHub.
+💥 I’m always up for chatting about DevOps, tech, or just geeking out over cool tools.
+You can find me on Linkedin - [Yossief Solomon](https://www.linkedin.com/in/yossief-s/) or just drop a comment here on GitHub.